Munuswami/ECG-Classification/README.md

-# ECG Classifier Repository
+# ECG Classificatin

-This repository contains the implementation of an ECG (Electrocardiogram) classification system using Python.
+This  is the implementation of an ECG (Electrocardiogram) classification system using Python.
 The code processes ECG signal data, applies machine learning algorithms, and evaluates the performance of different classifiers.

 ## Contents